 Unfortunately with out a factory road map, we do not know where the line is attached to the tunnel.

 I need to do the same on my manx dune buggy.
 The metal line needs to be attached inside the tunnel or it will rub and get cut through.
-If you don't replace and just add another metal line, cut access holes in the tunnel, drill a hole in the horn or in the rear of the pan ahead of the front trans mount.
+If you do not replace and just add another metal line, cut access holes in the tunnel, drill a hole in the horn or in the rear of the pan ahead of the front transmission mount.

 You can then pass another metal line through the tunnel to the front.
 You will need to drill a hole in the tunnel under the gas tank for the line to come through.

-Best to carefully drain the fuel out of the tank ( disconnect the battery, both cables !
-B4 you attempt to remove the gas tank ) and remove it to access the area under the fuel tank.
+Best to carefully drain the fuel out of the tank ( disconnect the battery, both cables before you attempt to remove the gas tank ) and remove it to access the area under the fuel tank.

-No magic, no ez way to do this.
+No magic, no easy way to do this.
 It will be difficult and you need to be extremely careful.

 I do not know exactly how long ago they wrote it.
 They replaced the line with a larger one for a larger displacement engine they were running.

-Good luck, and remember take your time and always think safety 1st.
+Good luck, and remember take your time and always think safety first.